 Are you seeking an on-campus internship opportunity that offers you valuable skills and the chance to give back to the community?
 Would you like to actually save lives while networking with your peers?

-Applications for the Fall 2020 semester open on April 15.
+Applications for the Fall 2022 semester are now open!

 Campus Ambassadors will: